emdete/Qubes-InterVMFS/README.md

 Run usr/bin/QubesInterVMFS.py with that directory name as first argument.

-The home directory of the target vm should be visible in the directory.
+The home directory of the target vm should be readonly accessible in the directory.

 Debugging
 ---------